 At the end of the day, if your flight is cancelled, you have rights.
 You are not required to take what they offer you just because they offered it.

 More than 30,000 flight disruptions happened in the last year, and many of these could have been avoided.
 If all passengers filed a claim, the airlines could be out millions, driving reform so it doesn’t hit their bottom line.
 It’s important to file a claim to drive these disrupted flight statistics down.

 Your Singapore flight delay or cancellation could qualify for EC 261 if you meet the eligibility requirements.
 If your flight has something to do with the EU, it’s likely you could receive some amount of compensation, though the actual total will vary based on your flight circumstances.
-This article was updated on June 2023.
+This article was updated in 2023.